yangfan111/EntityComponentSystemSamples/Documentation/content/ecs_principles_and_vision.md

 You should always get the same results with the same inputs, no matter what device is being used.
 This is important for networking, replay features and even advanced debugging tools.

-To do this we will leverage our Burst compiler to produce exact floating point math between different platforms.
+**To do this we will leverage our Burst compiler to produce exact floating point math between different platforms**.
 Imagine a linux server & iOS device running the same floating point math code.
 This is useful for many scenarios particularly for connected games, but also debugging, replay etc.

 > Note: Floating point math discrepancies is a problem that Unity decided to tackle head on.
 This issue has been known about for some time, but so far there has not been a need great enough to encourage people to solve it.
 For some insight into this problem, including some of the workarounds needed to avoid solving it, consider reading [Floating-Point Determinism by Bruce Dawson](https://randomascii.wordpress.com/2013/07/16/floating-point-determinism/).